ember-learn/guides-source/guides/release/using-typescript/getting-started.md

 - `ember-cli-build.js` will be configured to transform TypeScript at build-time.
 - `.ember-cli` has `isTypeScriptProject` set to true, which will force the blueprint generators to generate TypeScript rather than JavaScript by default.
 - `.eslintrc.js` will be configured for TypeScript.

+## Using TypeScript with Ember

+In the next sections, we will cover how to use TypeScript effectively with specific Ember.js APIs.

+We do _not_ cover general usage of Ember; instead, we assume that as background knowledge.
+Please see the [Ember Guides](../..) and [API docs](https://api.emberjs.com)!